shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 ## authenticated user

 Use **authenticated user** instead of other variations, like **signed in user** or **logged in user**.

-## authenticate

-Try to use the most suitable preposition when using **authenticate** as a verb.

-Use **authenticate with** when referring to a system or provider that performs the authentication, like a token or a service like OAuth.

-For example:

-- Authenticate with a deploy token.
-- Authenticate with your credentials.
-- Authenticate with OAuth.
-- The runner uses an authentication token to authenticate with GitLab.

-Use **authenticate against** when referring to a resource that contains credentials that are checked for validation.

-For example:

-- The client authenticates against the LDAP directory.
-- The script authenticates against the local user database.

 ## before you begin